Adaptive Denoising of Signals with Local Shift-Invariant Structure

-We refer to~$\widehat x = \wh\vphi_{\con} * y$ as the \textit{constrained (least-squares) estimator}.
-In the sequel, we will prove a sharp oracle inequality for the constrained estimator, which states that the $\ell_2$-loss of this estimator is comparable to the $\ell_2$-loss of \textit{any} filter $\varphi$ feasible to~\eqref{opt:l2con}, and in particular, to~$\vphi^o$ provided that $\bar \vrho = \vrho$.
-However, this requires the knowledge of~$\vrho$, or a non-trivial upper bound on it, which is not always achievable in practice.
-Hence, we also consider the \textit{penalized estimator}~$\wh x = \wh\vphi_{\pen} * y$, where for some $\lambda >0$, filter $\wh\vphi_{\pen}$ is defined by
+Note that \rf{opt:l2con} is clearly solvable; we denote $\wh\vphi_{\con}$ its optimal solution and refer to

+as the {\em constrained (least-squares) estimate} of $x$.
+Computing $\wh\vphi_{\con}$ requires setting the problem parameter $\bar\vrho$ which, ideally, would be set proportional to the $\ell_1$-norm of the DFT of some ideal (oracle) filter, or a non-trivial upper bound on it.
+Because this is not often possible in practice, we also consider the {\em penalized estimator}